If you can't sign in to FaceTime

 A slow or busy Wi-Fi network might cause issues with your FaceTime call.
 If you experience connection alerts or low-quality audio or video:

-- Make sure that you and your recipient have a fast Wi-Fi or cellular connection.
+- Make sure that you and your recipient have a fast Wi-Fi or mobile connection.
 FaceTime calls over Wi-Fi require a broadband connection.

 - Check for issues that might be slowing down your connection, such as someone streaming content over your network.